lorenjanwilson/cliwrangler/README.md

 ### Why aren't you using NETCONF?

-Have you played with NETCONF at all?
-Try it and get back to me.
-If you have a large campus network, it's just not an option yet, because most devices don't support it very well at the old software versions that you see out in the wild.
-Even if you're lucky enough to have NETCONF support everywhere on your network, it's far from intuitive and doesn't make things any easier.
+If you have a large, heterogenous campus network, NETCONF is usually not an option yet, because most devices don't support it very well at the software versions that you see out in the wild.
+And even if you're lucky enough to have NETCONF support everywhere on your network, using it can be far from intuitive.

-CLI scraping is still absolutely necessary unless you have a small network full of only one particular device family (or unless you're living in a Zen Whitebox Garden and you're using newer networking technologies to make everything happen).
+I'm excited about using NETCONF when I can, but a good part of my job still needs me to interact with the CLI.
+I'd rather not do that by hand.

+### Yeah, but CLI scraping?
+That's so dirty, there's got to be a better way.

+Sometimes yes, sometimes no. Even in 2015, CLI scraping is often the most straightforward way to go about making a change on a large network.
+You can do things via SNMP writes or NETCONF or other vendor-specific APIs or centralized management technologies, but even then, you'll probably find that some things can still only be done via the CLI.

+Of course, if you're using generic whitebox network devices and doing everything with an SDN controller, you have more options.

 I'd love to have a REST API to every network device, but that's not the world we live in yet.
 If you work at Cisco and you're reading this, please help!

+### How do you make this happen in so few lines of code?

+I use paramiko and paramiko-expect to deal with all of the SSH things behind the scenes.
+It's great stuff.
+Without it, I would have had a much harder time doing this.

 ## installation